fstk5/cypat-linux-checklist/linux_checklist.md

 Essentially, Linux permissions are shown in one of two ways.
 There's <code>ls -l</code> syntax, and <code>chmod</code> syntax.
 <code>ls -l</code> syntax usually looks similar to something like this: <code>-rwxr-xr-x or lrwxrwxrwx</code>.
 It breaks down into 4 parts, which (from left to right) are owner indication, owner permissions, group permissions, and global permissions.
-<code>chmod</code> syntax usually looks something like 777 (LETS GO GAMBLING).
+<code>chmod</code> syntax usually looks something like 777 (gambling??).
 7 is the highest permission a user can have on a file.
 It means read (the r), write (the w), and excecute (the x).
 Like <code>ls -l</code>, it has a few parts, but this only has 3 parts.
 Owner permissions, group permissions, and global permissions.
-This is an extremely basic overview, you should probably go to <link>https://chmod-calculator.com/</link> to see how it actually works.
+This is an extremely basic overview, you should probably go to a <a href="https://chmod-calculator.com/">permissions calculator</a> to see how it actually works.
 To actually write permissions, it has to be in <code>chmod</code> syntax.
-To write new permissions (777 will be used as an example), you would write <code>chmod 777 <i>file</i></code>. (sudo may be required if you are not the owner of the file)
+To write new permissions (777 will be used as an example), you would write <code>chmod 777 "file"</code>. (sudo may be required if you are not the owner of the file)
 If you needed to write these changes to a folder <b>AND</b> all of its contents, you would add -R (R stands for recursive) in between the command and the permissiosn
 </details>